 Canon PowerShot SX510 HS Sharpening

-We discovered that the photographs produced by the Canon PowerShot SX510 HS are already pretty crisp; nevertheless, they may benefit from a little bit of post-processing refinement.
+We discovered that the photographs produced by the Canon PowerShot SX510 HS are already pretty crisp; nevertheless, they may benefit from some post-processing refinement.

 Canon PowerShot SX510 HS Focusing Distance